 End of topic tests

-After a topic has been taught, or at regular intervals throughout the course, teachers often set tests for their students.
+After a topic has been taught, or at regular intervals throughout the course, teachers can set tests for their students.
 These are used to decide the next steps in learning, known as formative assessment and to provide a snapshot of attainment and progress known as summative assessment.

 A teacher can: